Skip to main content

 Through our Business Development Program, we provide technical assistance and training on business development and government contracting topics.
 We assist certified businesses to identify state government contracting opportunities that are tailored to their businesses.
 In addition, we provide individual coaching and organize networking events.

-• Is at least 51 percent owned by one or more socially and/or economically disadvantaged individuals, and
+A Disadvantaged Business Enterprise (DBE) is a business that is at least 51 percent owned and controlled by one or more socially and/or economically disadvantaged individuals

-Visit the Certification Page for more detail.
+Visit the DBE Program FAQ page for more details.